Khonsuemheb and the Ghost: Plot

-Informations
+Fragments

 The story, written during the 19th–20th Dynasty, is fragmentary due to the fact that it has been reconstructed from different ostraka which are now in Turin (Museo Egizio, n.
 S.6619), Vienna (Kunsthistorisches Museum, inv. n.
 3722a), Paris (Louvre, n.
 667+700) and two in Florence (National Archaeological Museum, n.
 2616, 2617).
 The Turin fragment was the last to be discovered (in 1905 at Deir el-Medina by Ernesto Schiaparelli), thus Gaston Maspero in 1882 gave a different reconstruction of the tale.
 The reading order of the ostraka has been established as follows: